Beverly Grove Crime Rate Trends — Los Angeles

 Beverly Grove is a Central LA neighborhood between Beverly Hills and the Fairfax District, organized around the Third Street commercial corridor and the Beverly Center mall.
 Mixed mid-century apartments and small commercial strips along Third, Beverly, and La Cienega.

-Eight categories moved in Beverly Grove this March — four ran below trend in the current window and four registered as sustained structural shifts.
-The overall shape is broadly downward across both violent and property crime, with no spikes in the mix.
+Eight categories moved in Beverly Grove this April — four ran below trend in the current period, four registered as sustained structural shifts.
+The pattern is broadly downward across both violent and property crime, with no spikes and no rare events in the mix.

 Notable signals 4